MuriloGuiot/MuriloGuiot/README.md

 ## Hey!
 I´m Murilo Guiot

-- 🔭 I’m currently working on React Native App Development at Pagglo – Loopi Club
+-  I’m currently working on React Native App Development at Pagglo – Loopi Club
-- 🌱 I'm currently expanding my knowledge in Data Structures with C, while also applying TypeScript in React Native and studying Object-Oriented Programming in Java.
+-  Currently expanding my knowledge in Data Structures with C, while also applying TypeScript in React Native and studying Object-Oriented Programming in Java.
 - 📫 How to reach me: muriloguiot@gmail.com

 <div>